CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 #### SYS.1.1.A23 system monitoring

-The server system SHOULD be integrated into a suitable system monitoring or monitoring concept, which continuously monitors the system status and the functionality of the system and the services operated on it, and reports fault conditions and the exceeding of defined limit values ​​to the operating personnel.
+The server system SHOULD be integrated into a suitable system monitoring or monitoring concept that constantly monitors the system status and the functionality of the system and the services operated on it, and reports fault conditions and the exceeding of defined limit values ​​to the operating personnel.

 #### SYS.1.1.A24 security checks

-Server systems SHOULD undergo regular security testing to verify compliance with security requirements and to identify any vulnerabilities that may exist.
+Server systems SHOULD undergo regular security testing that verifies compliance with security requirements and identifies any vulnerabilities that may exist.
 This SHOULD be especially true for systems with external interfaces.
 In view of indirect attacks on infected systems in their own network, however, internal server systems SHOULD also be checked in defined cycles.
 It SHOULD be checked if the security checks are also automated, eg. B. by means of suitable scripts can be realized.

 #### SYS.1.1.A25 Regulated decommissioning of a server